nhsengland/analytical-data-style-guide-SW/docs/reporting_corecomponents/index.md

 ## Product Navigation

 All routine analytical products should be made available on the [NHS Futures page](https://future.nhs.uk/connect.ti/SouthWestAnalytics/view?objectID=1125188) under the relevant I&I programme area.
-They should also be recorded within the Product A–Z on [NHS Futures page](https://future.nhs.uk/connect.ti/SouthWestAnalytics/view?objectID=1125188).
+They should also be recorded within the [Product A–Z](https://future.nhs.uk/connect.ti/SouthWestAnalytics/view?objectID=1125188) on NHS.

 **Product Description:** Every product should include a clear description outlining its purpose and the frequency of updates on the NHS Futures product page

--

 (*As per example shown below*)